 Row 2 refers to taxable income from a substantial interest.

 Row 3 applies to taxable income from savings and investment.

 |Bracket||Taxable Income Bracket (EUR)||Taxable Income Bracket (EUR)||Income Tax Rate (%)||Social Security Tax Rate (%)|

 Social security in the Netherlands can be subdivided into social insurance benefits and social welfare benefits, depending on the source of the funding.
 Social insurance is funded from the contributions paid by employees.
-This system is compulsory.
-All employees are automatically insured and pay a contribution.
-Social welfare benefits are financed from central governmental funds.
+This system is mandatory.
+All employees are automatically insured and contribute.
+Social welfare benefits are financed by central governmental funds.

-Dutch law requires employers to make certain withholdings from the employee’s salary for income tax purposes and the employee’s national insurance contributions.
-An employer is furthermore required to pay certain social security premiums for its employees.
+Dutch law mandates that employers cover certain withholdings from the employee’s salary for income tax purposes, as well as the employee’s national insurance contributions.
+An employer is additionally required to cover certain social security premiums for its employees.